ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/resources/typescript.md

 <!-- prettier-ignore-end -->

-> We recommend putting the `type` on the outside of the braces to avoid [inadvertent bundling](https://github.com/ProjectEvergreen/greenwood/issues/1576) of the package your importing from.

 See our [reference docs on Greenwood's available types](/docs/reference/appendix/#types) for more information on authoring with TypeScript.

 ### Import Attributes